sdmans/shopping-app/README.md

 This should include account creation via gmail and Facebook.

 Account Setup Page\
-This should include a way for users to add roomates.
+This should include a way for users to add roommates with a form.
+Should allow you to add favorite store locations with addresses.
-Maybe give intial information about the roomate.
+Maybe give intial information about the roommate.

 Login View\
 A log in page for users to sign in when they already have credentials.